code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Memory/Virtual_Physical_Memory.md

 |---|---|---|---|---|
 |1|140|1|RW|31|

-### Problem with TLB: TLB being small, if it happens process tries to get unused page every time, there will be lot of TLB misses
+### Problem with TLB:
+- TLB being small, if it happens process tries to get unused page every time, there will be lot of TLB misses
 - Solution: Software to maintain a cache internally.

+## Solution-2 (Multilevel Page Tables)